nielsbakkers/eversports-notifier/readme.md

 Next, define the environment variables.
 Below, we describe what each variable represents.

 ```
-SEND_MAIL=Leave this variable as default, the script will use this variable
+SEND_NOTIFICATION=Leave this variable as default, the script will use this variable

+NOTIFICATION_TYPE= Use 0 to use both SMTP as NTFY, 1 is only SMTP and 2 is only NTFY

 EMAIL_SENDER=The email address of the sender
 EMAIL_RECEIVER=The email address of the receiver